ooples/pine_script_docs/source/language/Operators.rst

 - ``=`` is used to assign a value to a variable, **but only when you declare the variable** (the first time you use it)
 - ``:=`` is used to assign a value to a **previously declared variable**.
 The following operators can also be used in such a way: ``+=``, ``-=``, ``*=``, ``/=``, ``%=``

+In order to fully understand how expressions are calculated in Pine, a good understanding of Pine *forms* and *types* is required.
+The :ref:`<PageTypeSystem_Forms> page explains them.

 Arithmetic operators